stumcd/muc/README.md

 #### macOS Installers
 ✅ * Is there an Installer on disk already? "/Applications/Install $targetOS.app"
 ✅ * Is the startosinstall binary available the installer too?

-## FAQ:
-1. Will this script download and install macOS? **No.**
-------- Instead, check out s.u.p.e.r, nudge or mist
-Will this script *determine what's possible and let you know?* **Yes.**
-------- This script provides advice only.
-3. Is this still a work-in-progress? *Yes!*
-------- If you have a suggestion on checks that should be included or false positives you notice, please let me know- submit a issue!

 ## How to use